 We received many emails today in regards to a potential USPS Text Message Scam.
 Several readers have gotten notifications on their smartphones claiming to be from the United States Postal Office regarding a so-called USPS survey.
 More specifically, the sender (fake USPS admin) informs the victim that they have a parcel with the recipient’s name on it.
 To get the USPS office to deliver the package successfully, the recipient has to access a particular website, where they need to fill out a survey.

-The latest domain name used by cyber crooks is www.l8smk.info.
+The latest brand name used by cyber crooks is Fountain Blue Pools and the domain is www.l8smk.info.
 Do not access it, it is not from the United States Postal Office.
 Below you can see a screenshot with an example of a fake message.
 Here it is:

 The content states: “Urgent notice for your USPS delivery 7H5H5 from [today’s date].
 Proceed to l8smk.info.“

 It is one of the classics text message scams.

 USPS Survey Scam: How to Avoid

 The UPSP Survey Scam is just a phishing scheme, and it follows the same pattern as the FedEx Delivery Text scam, Amazon Prime Text Scam, Venmo Deposit Scam or the USPS Notification Scam.
 These links and pages may also contain a ‘tracking link’ or a message informing the victims that the shipper is having difficulty delivering the package.
 The bait varies, but the idea is that clicking the link takes you to a form that asks for personally identifying information, or to a site that downloads malware onto your computer.